RaannaKasturi/scientry_app/README.md

 ![GitHub forks](https://img.shields.io/github/forks/raannakasturi/scientry?style=social)
 ![License](https://img.shields.io/github/license/raannakasturi/scientry)

 **Note:** _This project is the part of final year dissertation/thesis project, It isn't meant for any financial gains apart for the ads that will be played to sponsor my other projects.
-This project is purely for educational purposes only._
+This project is purely for educational purposes only.
+After v1.0.0, no App Bundles will be released via GitHub._

 ## Table of Contents